Chile travel advice

 Chilean law does not prohibit sexual acts between individuals of the same sex.

 While homosexuality is generally tolerated, Chilean society remains fairly conservative.
-2SLGBTQI+ travellers could be discriminated against based on their sexual orientation, gender identity, gender expression or sex characteristics.
+2SLGBTQI+ persons could be discriminated against based on their sexual orientation, gender identity, gender expression or sex characteristics.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics